 Institutional aid in the amount of 60% of tuition costs for a full-time teacher, substitute, administrator, counselor, paraprofessional, teacher's aide or ed tech in a public or private educational center enrolled in a program certifiable or endorsable for teaching by the State of Michigan.
 A new application must be submitted each term by the following deadlines: Fall, October 1; Winter, February 1; Summer 1 or 3, June 1; Summer 2, July 1.
 Download an Application.

 Several departments on campus have openings for graduate teaching or research assistants who receive up to full tuition remission.
 Contact the department directly.

 Private Alternative loans (cost of education less all other aid)

 Educational loans through private banking agencies; based upon creditworthiness of borrower or co-signer.
 Each program has its own set of guidelines for eligibility.
 The Private Loan section of this web page offers additional information.

 Persons serving in ministerial capacities, whether ordained or laity, may be eligible for the 50% UDM Religious Discount.
-Students wishing consideration for this discount must contact Patricia Hall-Thomas in the College of Liberal Arts and Education office located on the McNichols Campus, 131 Briggs Building.
+Students wishing consideration for this discount must contact the College of Liberal Arts and Education (CLAE) department.
+Forms may be picked up in the CLAE office located on the McNichols Campus, 131 Briggs Building.
 Call 313-993-3251 for more information.